SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 In programming, joining two pieces of text is called **"concatenation"**.

-Here is how we can concatenate a pice of text with a number using the `+` operator:
+Here is how we can concatenate a piece of text with a number using the `+` operator:

 ```java live
 String firstName = "John";